buddypress/buddypress/src/readme.txt

 Once activated:

-1. Visit 'Settings > BuddyPress > Components' and adjust the active components to match your community.
-(You can always toggle these later.)
+1. Visit 'Settings > BuddyPress > Components' and adjust the active components to match your community (you can always toggle these later).
 2. Visit 'Settings > BuddyPress > Pages' and setup your directories and special pages.
 We create a few automatically, but suggest you customize these to fit the flow and verbiage of your site.
 3. Visit 'Settings > BuddyPress > Settings' and take a moment to match BuddyPress's settings to your expectations.
 We pick the most common configuration by default, but every community is different.